 Your doctor may also relate your survival rate to the cancer stage and location of the mesothelioma.
 For example, Stage II mesothelioma patients have a better prognosis than Stage IV patients, and patients whose mesothelioma originates in the abdomen (peritoneal mesothelioma) often have a better prognosis than patients with pleural mesothelioma, which originates in the lung.

 Early–stage mesothelioma hasn’t spread as far as advanced–stage mesothelioma and is easier to remove.
 The difference in stage may simply reflect the time it took to be accurately diagnosed.
 Because mesothelioma can initially cause symptoms similar to less serious conditions, it may not be suspected immediately.
-If you have a history of asbestos exposure —the only known cause of mesothelioma — of any type or amount, getting diagnosed as soon as possible may allow you more treatment options and improve your prognosis.
+If you have a history of asbestos exposure —the primary cause of mesothelioma — of any type or amount, getting diagnosed as soon as possible may allow you more treatment options and improve your prognosis.
 Depending on how far the cancer has spread, doctors may have limited options for treating it with surgery, chemotherapy, or radiation therapy.

 Mesothelioma survivors have often outlived their prognoses by exploring all their treatment options.
 Multimodal treatments and clinical trials often offer the best chances for patients to beat their prognosis.